-To move money from one category to another, simply click on the Available amount for that category.
-To cover overspending (it happens to the best of us!), simply click on the overspent amount in your budget.
+To move money from one category to another, click on the Available amount for that category.
+To cover overspending (it happens to the best of us!), click on the overspent amount in your budget.
 No more complicated math on the side.
-So simple – you’ll love it.
+So simple.
+You’ll love it.

 So Much Better!

 Something doesn’t have to be brand-new to be better.
 Sometimes, it’s more about improving on a starting point.
 And, truth be told, we’re fairly obsessed about that.
 So here’s a few features that have gotten some serious polish.

 The Scheduler in YNAB 4 always allowed you to stay organized and on-time with bills and future transactions.
 But now it’s even better, (Are you picking up on a trend here?) because we’ve integrated those features right into your register.
 When you enter any transaction, you set it to repeat, right there as a part of the normal entry process.
 Easy.